Emeline and Samuel Hawkins: Flight

 Samuel Burris led Emeline, Samuel, and their six children out of Queen Anne's County in November 1845.
-The went to Camden, Delaware where they met four black men who were also traveling on the Underground Railroad.
+They went to Camden, Delaware where they met four black men who were also traveling on the Underground Railroad.
 Ezekiel Jenkins, a Quaker, gave the group a letter to give to the next conductor.
 They traveled through a snowstorm, with Sam driving a wagon with Emeline and their children.
 The men walked through the snow.

 In December 1845, they arrived at John Hunn's farm, a station on the Underground Railroad, in Middletown, Delaware.
 Hunn received the group of thirteen, noticing that they all had suffered from the journey.
 He said of the time, "One man, in trying to pull his boots off, found they were frozen to his feet...Most of them were badly frost-bitten from walking through the six inches of snow."
 The letter from Jenkins, Hunn's cousin, was given to Hunn and the group were fed and provided shelter.

 Hunn's neighbor saw the arrival of the Hawkins and four men and reported the siting to Richard C. Hayes, the Constable of Middleton.
 Hays went to Hunn's house with a search party of five men from Queen Anne's County who were looking for the Hawkins family.
 They were captured by slave catchers and taken to the New Castle County Jail, but they did not have the proper papers to hold them.
 Having heard of the plight of the Hawkins family, Thomas Garrett filed a writ of habeas corpus before the Chief Justice of the state of Delaware, Judge Booth.
 Booth reviewed a copy of James Glanding's will and found that there was no evidence of slave status.
 He ordered the family's release.
 Garrett had the family transported by coach to Pennsylvania.